 Please come and visit our new location for the All American Selection Display.

 This area is planted new each year.
-For the 2012 display our Intern Staff came up with a design, and planted it.
+For the 2013 display our Staff came up with a design, and planted it.
 The garden is comprised of a large variety of Annuals, Vegetables, and even a few perennials!

 All-America Selections is an independent, non-profit organization that tests new varieties then introduces only the best garden performers as AAS Winners.